-In order to ensure that the digital transition of IWT evolves along the recommended maturity path, it is required to carefully monitor the implementation of proposed measures on a regular basis.
-This is of crucial importance especially for the detailed recommendations elaborated by the individual sub-activities.
-Due to rapidly evolving technological developments, it is highly recommended to consider revising the DIWA roadmap and action plan, if necessary, in the upcoming years.
+In order to ensure that the digital transformation of IWT evolves along the recommended maturity path, it is required to carefully monitor the implementation of proposed measures on a regular basis.
+This is of crucial importance especially for the detailed recommendations elaborated by the individual sub activities.
+Due to rapidly evolving technological developments, it is highly recommended to consider revising the DIWA Masterplan, if necessary, in the upcoming years.
 Anchoring points are given with the following envisioned projects and ongoing initiatives:

-- → The multi beneficiary CEF2 project COMEX 2 as successor of RIS COMEX 1 shall play a major role in following and executing a majority of the proposed measures in the DIWA masterplan in the upcoming years (project still to be approved for funding).
-With a total project budget of up to 40M€ the focus lies on: - Assessment of EuRIS and Electronic reporting related requirements as well of European initiatives like the DIWA or eFTI results to come up with a concept for implementation - ⇒ Evolution of EuRIS as European information hub in the context of technical, functional, geographical, organisational. contractual and legal aspects.
-Data quality and completeness will enable data sharing with all relevant stakeholders. - → Enable and implement the "reporting only once" principle in Europe to diminish administrative burden considering the eFTI and federated devel opments - → Harmonise and standardise the reference data basis and its usage for common systems.
+- → The multi beneficiary CEF2 project RIS COMEX2 as successor of RIS COMEX shall play a major role in implementing a majority of the proposed measures in the DIWA Masterplan in the upcoming years.
+With a total project budget of up to € 36 million the focus lies on: - Assessment of EuRIS and Electronic reporting related requirements as well of European initiatives like the DIWA or eFTI results to come up with a concept for implementation. - Evolution of EuRIS as European information hub in the context of technical, functional, geographical, organisational. contractual and legal aspects.
+Data quality and completeness will enable data sharing with all relevant stakeholders. - ⇒ Enable and implement the "reporting only once" principle in Europe to diminish administrative burden considering the eFTI and federated developments. - → Harmonise and standardise the reference data basis and its usage for common systems.
 Renewal or upgrade of national systems and interfaces to serve as data basis for common systems as well as active contribution to the evolution of RIS technical services. - → The mobility data space initiatives on European level take shape in its form and boundaries.
 EuRIS and CEERIS as potential data spaces for IWT are recognised in the inventory and shall be further evaluated in the follow up actions of DG MOVE. - → Developments in smart shipping and smart infrastructure will play a crucial role in the upcoming years - not only from technical and functional but also legal point of view.
 River Commissions like CCNR are working on legal and qualification requirements which need to be intensified.
 Testing and evaluating semi-autonomous vessels in different pilot areas on European waterways is envisaged by the fairway authorities under the umbrella of co-financed European projects (e.g. AUTOSHIP, EU Space Data for Autonomous Vessels in Inland Waterways).

-→ Active work and contribution within CESNI-TI shall serve as platform to further develop existing (de-facto) standards of RIS technical services and harmonisation of maritime originating developments.
+→ Active work and contribution within CESNI-TI shall serve as platform to further develop existing (de-facto) standards in the field of information technologies, in particular RIS technical services and harmonisation of maritime originating developments.